 * Choose the Blur > Center blur effect.

 To make things easier, we have deliberately chosen to work with an animation layer always containing the same image.
 Everything that follows also applies to an animation layer.

-You will see that there are three parameters which may be locked with an animation key:
+You will see that there are three parameters which may be locked with a FX Stack keyframe:

 * the position of the center,

 * the power of the blur,

 * the radius of the circle in which the blur is not applied.

 The position of the circle in which the blur is not applied as well as its center are shown in the preview (see the screenshot above)

 Some parameters may be adjusted directly on the screen by clicking and sliding the mouse on the color handles (shown opposite).